 Local ITT Providers

 Annually CTTC trains around 100 primary and secondary teachers.
 It has bases at Colchester County High School for Girls in Colchester, Stoke High School and Halifax Primary School in Ipswich.

 They train over 200 trainees each year across all of our programmes.
-They have been a SCITT for over 20 years and have a well established reputation in schools, with a high employment rate for our trainees.
+They have been a SCITT for over 20 years and have a well-established reputation in schools, with a high employment rate for our trainees.

 Teach First is an education charity working to build a fair education for all.
 They help talented people become great teachers with a mission to unlock the potential in all children, not just some.

+Students will gain highly rated teaching and leadership qualifications with expert support.
 Teach First support their trainees as they discover their potential and help them to step up and lead change, in schools and beyond.